PDmatrix/dmatrix.dev/content/blog/solving-fun-problems-with-real-dev.md

 tags:
   - fun
 ---
-Hello everyone! 👋
+Hello everyone! [👋]{.emoji}

 Today, I want to tell you about a cool project called **Real Dev**

 Real Dev is a platform for solving *real world-like* problems, for example, creating backend API for a frontend application and so on.
 It's a great way to sharpen your skills as a software developer.
 Also, it can be used to improve your portfolio!
-If you like to solve programming puzzles, but you tired of algorithms and math you will like this project. 😊
+If you like to solve programming puzzles, but you tired of algorithms and math you will like this project. [😊]{.emoji}

 To solve problems you start with picking a task.
 For now, there are only ten tasks, but in the future, there will be much more.
 Every task has its level of complexity from *easy* to *hard*.

 There are currently two main languages to write:
 - `Python`
 - `JavaScript` (or `TypeScript`)

 If it is not enough, you can use `Dockerfile` or `docker-compose`.
 This means, that you can write code in pretty much any programming language as long as you can run it via `docker`.

 To get started, you need: